Naureen Khan: Research

 Background and Contact

-I am a third year PhD student in the UB Glacier Modeling Lab.
+I am a fourth year PhD candidate in the UB Glacier Modeling Lab.
 I am from Chittagong, Bangladesh and I completed my BS in Environmental Science with a minor in Mathematics from Asian University for Women in 2018.
 I studied Ocean Acidification in the Northern Bay of Bengal from 2017-2018 for my undergraduate senior thesis.
+I joined GML to learn and understand how sea level rise is going to affect low-lying coastal countries like Bangladesh.
 Presently, I have been working on detecting and predicting crevasses in the Greenland Ice Sheet.

-Feel free to reach me at naureenk@buffalo.edu if you have any questions ✨
+Feel free to reach me at naureenk at buffalo dot edu if you have any questions ✨

 Research